Laurel and Hardy

-Laurel and Hardy were a comedy duo during the early Classical Hollywood era of American cinema, consisting of Englishman Stan Laurel (1890–1965) and American Oliver Hardy (1892–1957).
-Starting their career as a duo in the silent film era, they later successfully transitioned to "talkies".
-From the late 1920s to the mid-1950s, they were internationally famous for their slapstick comedy, with Laurel playing the clumsy, childlike friend to Hardy's pompous bully.
-Their signature theme song, known as "The Cuckoo Song", "Ku-Ku", or "The Dance of the Cuckoos" (by Hollywood composer T. Marvin Hatley) was heard over their films' opening credits, and became as emblematic of them as their bowler hats.
+Laurel and Hardy were a double act from 1927 to 1955, consisting of Englishman Stan Laurel (1890–1965) and American Oliver Hardy (1892–1957).
+Starting their career as a team in the silent film era, they transitioned easily to the new talking pictures and became internationally famous for their slapstick comedy.
+Laurel's character was clumsy and childlike; Hardy's was domineering and genteel, but both were inseparable friends.
+Their theme song, known variously as "The Cuckoo Song", "Ku-Ku", or "The Dance of the Cuckoos" (by Hollywood composer T. Marvin Hatley) was heard over their films' opening credits, and became as identified with them as their derby hats.

-Prior to emerging as a team, both had well-established film careers.
-Laurel had acted in over 50 films, and worked as a writer and director, while Hardy was in more than 250 productions.
-Both had appeared in The Lucky Dog (1921), but were not teamed at the time.
-They first appeared together in a short film in 1926, when they signed separate contracts with the Hal Roach film studio.
+Before becoming a team, both had well-established film careers.
+Stan Laurel had been a vaudeville performer on European and American stages before joining the film industry in 1917; he was primarily a comedian but was also a talented writer and director.
+Oliver Hardy entered the film business as a theater projectionist, and became an actor in 1913.
+They first appeared together in 1921—purely by chance—in the short film The Lucky Dog, but did not encounter each other again until 1925, when both were working at the Hal Roach film studio.
 They officially became a team in 1927 when they appeared in the silent short Putting Pants on Philip.
-They remained with Roach until 1940, and then appeared in eight B movie comedies for 20th Century Fox and Metro-Goldwyn-Mayer from 1941 to 1945.
+They remained with Roach until 1940, and then appeared in eight B movie comedies for 20th Century-Fox and Metro-Goldwyn-Mayer from 1941 to 1945.
 After finishing their film commitments at the end of 1944, they concentrated on performing stage shows, and embarked on a music hall tour of the British Isles.
-They made their last film in 1950, a French–Italian co-production called Atoll K. Afterward, they resumed their stage appearances until 1954.
+They made their last film in 1951, a French–Italian co-production called Atoll K. Thereafter they performed on stage, exclusively in Europe, until 1954.

-They appeared as a team in 107 films, starring in 32 short silent films, 40 short sound films and 23 full-length feature films.
-They also made 12 guest or cameo appearances, including in the Galaxy of Stars promotional film of 1936.
+They appeared as a team in 107 films, starring in 32 short silent films, 40 short sound films, and 23 full-length feature films.
+They also made 12 guest or cameo appearances, including the Galaxy of Stars promotional film of 1936.
 On December 1, 1954, they made their sole American television appearance, when they were surprised and interviewed by Ralph Edwards on his live NBC-TV program This Is Your Life.

-Since the 1930s, their works have been released in numerous theatrical reissues, television revivals, 8-mm and 16-mm home movies, feature-film compilations, and home videos.
-In 2005, they were voted the seventh-greatest comedy act of all time by a UK poll of professional comedians.
-The official Laurel and Hardy appreciation society is The Sons of the Desert, after a fictional fraternal society in the film of the same name.
+Since the 1930s, their films have been released in numerous theatrical reissues, television revivals, 8 mm and 16 mm home movies, feature-film compilations, and home videos.
+The official Laurel and Hardy appreciation society is The Sons of the Desert, named after a fictional fraternal society in the film of the same name.